 - Marriage Is a Private Affair | Chinua Achebe

 - The Kite Runner (excerpt) | Khaled Hosseini

 - Children of the Earth and Sky (chapter 1) | Guy Gavriel Kay

 - Poets and novelists often include a short quotation at the beginning of their work.
 These epigraphs—“writing above”—both set up the work’s thematic interests and also position the writer in a centuries-old conversation with other writers: an entangling of words and minds.
 Discuss with your team: Are epigraphs common in the writings of your culture?
 Which writers use epigraphs in this year’s selected works, and why?

 - As we know from Google Translate, turning one language’s words into another is not always straightforward.
 Translators must consider not only the literal meaning of a word but also its implications; they have to have a deep familiarity with the cliches, idioms, and values of both cultures.
 With your team, consider the challenges and opportunities of translation.
 Does it matter who the translator is?
 How much freedom should a translator feel in adapting works to a new culture?

 - Consider Dungeons and Dragons as an example of "entangled" storytelling - in which narrator and characters interact.
 Discuss with your team: is such interactive storytelling a form of literature, and is it growing more common in our Internet-enabled world?
 You may wish to consider other examples of collaborative, role-playing games.

-- Speaking of entangled storytelling: although fanfic may dates all the back to the Bible, it is particularly associated with Internet communities.
+- Speaking of entangled storytelling: although fanfic may date all the way back to the Bible, it is particularly associated with Internet communities.
 With your team, explore the relationship between fandoms and their source materials.
 How do readers help create imaginary worlds?
 In what way are the roles of reader, author, and character entangled?
 And is Hamilton the ultimate fanfic?

 *Film contains mature language and should only be watched with teacher consent and adult guidance.